boschrexroth/ctrlx-automation-sdk/samples-net/README.md

 The ctrlX App IDE is __Microsoft Visual Studio Code__.
 Please ensure having latest version installed on your system from [here](https://code.visualstudio.com/).

-### Install and Update Windows Subsystem for Linux (WSL) and Ubuntu 18.04
+### Install/Update the virtual machine for Ubuntu 18.04

-The samples make use of __Windows Subsystem for Linux (WSL) Version 18.04__.
+The samples make use of the __virtual machine for Ubuntu 18.04__.
 Please read common SDK help to setup.
 Also ensure your __proxy settings__ if you're behind a corporate proxy (Settings -> Proxy).

-After done, please ensure you have the latest Linux environment, by updating your WSL:
+Following, please ensure to have the latest Linux environment, by updating your virtual machine:

 1. Open Visual Studio Code
 2. Open the Remote Explorer from the menu
-3. Connect to your WSL Target __Ubuntu-18.04__.
+3. Connect to your virtual machine.
-4. Select __Open Folder in WSL__ and navigate to any .NET sample e.g. _hello.world_
+4. Select __Open Folder__ and navigate to any .NET sample e.g. _hello.world_
 5. Open a new __Terminal__ (Terminal -> New Terminal)
-6. Run the following commands in your WSL console
+6. Run the following commands in your virtual machine console

             sudo apt update
             sudo apt upgrade

-### Prepare WSL
+### Prepare the virtual machine

-First, we have to prepare WSL to fetch packages of all supported platform architectures.
+First, we have to prepare your virtual machine to fetch packages of all supported platform architectures.
 Please search for __Dependencies for Crossbuild (Multiarch)__ [here](./../setup_windows_wsl_ubuntu.md) or use the template file provided (please rename your existing to be restored on demand):

-1. Open WSL by Windows -> Start
+1. Open your virtual machine

-            wsl

-2. Ensure the following content at the end of file _/etc/apt/sources.list_
+2. Ensure the following content at the end of the file _/etc/apt/sources.list_

             deb [arch=i386,amd64] http://security.ubuntu.com/ubuntu/ bionic-security main restricted
             # deb-src http://security.ubuntu.com/ubuntu/ bionic-security main restricted